kedith/conference/README.md

 # Conference

 To prepare the db:
+1. Create a database named Conference in postgres
-1. Check the config file and adjust your database settings
+2. Check the config file and adjust your database settings
-2. run 'mix ecto.migrate' to run all migrations or 'mix ecto.migrate -r Custom.Repo' for each repo with the coresponding name
+3. Run 'mix ecto.migrate' to run all migrations or 'mix ecto.migrate -r Custom.Repo' for each repo with the coresponding name

 ## Installation